The best areas to live in London

 Renting near Euston will give you plenty to do on your doorstep.
 It’s close to bustling Camden as well as the peaceful Regent’s Park.

-Euston is a prime location that’s close to both the centre of London and trendy Camden.
-You can spend your days within the area itself, which is home to Regent’s Park and the British Library.
-Nearby Charlotte Street is lined with great restaurants that offer a perfect place to sit outside or inside and people watch.
+Euston is a prime location close to the centre of London and trendy Camden.
+You can spend your days within the area, which is home to Regent’s Park and the British Library.
+Nearby Charlotte Street is lined with great restaurants that offer a perfect place to sit outside or inside and people-watch.

 The area is perfect for young professionals and students, with plenty of modern office blocks and universities within walking distance.
-Euston is also a convenient area to live in if you’re planning to commute to and from work or university.
+Euston is also a convenient area to live in if you plan to commute to and from work or university.
 You’ll be minutes away from Euston, Euston Square, Warren Street and King’s Cross stations.

-You can also travel a bit further afield to Paris, Lille or Brussels for the weekend from St Pancras Station.
+You can also travel further afield to Paris, Lille or Brussels for the weekend from St Pancras Station.

 The best areas to live in London – Pimlico SW1V, Zone 1